 - Do you need or want a geofence that knows when you are home or away?

 - Do you want the ability to set your thermostat when you away?
 Energy efficiency is a dual benefit.
 Becoming more green while holding onto your paycheck may be a long-term draw.

 - Do you want your thermostat to log how much energy you use to examine the efficiency?

 - Do you want your smart thermostat to become integrated into other automation?

-We at Protect America will answer any and all questions while assisting with step-by-step instructions on how to install your new smart thermostat.
+If you have more detailed questions contact Protect America.
+Especially if you are considering a smart thermostat as part of a larger smart home system or home security system.
+They will answer any and all questions while assisting you with customizing a smart home system that works for you.
+They even have staff on hand to help you with the install of your new devices.
 No question is considered dumb, and all queries are treated professionally and with respect for your safety and comfort.